EvgenyTomson/node-js-file-manager/Readme.md

 "start": "node src/index.js --username=%npm_config_username%"
 ```

-For file commands that expect a single argument, you should not wrap pathnames with spaces in quotes.
+For file commands that expect a single argument (e.g. cd, hash, cat, add, rm), you should not wrap pathnames with spaces in quotes.
 Like:

 ```
 cat path with spaces/file name with spaces.txt
 ```

-But for commands that expect 2 arguments, you need to wrap the arguments in quotes.
+But for commands that expect 2 arguments (e.g. compress, decompress, rn, cp, mv), you need to wrap the arguments in quotes.
 Like:

 ```
 cp "path with spaces/file to copy with spaces.txt" "destination folder"